 We encourage our players, coaches and parents to support our teams with as much enthusiasm and energy as they can, while being positive and supportive of all players.
 Making critical or derogatory comments to officials, opposing players or fans during or after games is not acceptable.
 Any parent, coach or player that behaves in an unacceptable manner will be disciplined per the guidelines of our program.
 We will protect the integrity, image and standing of our program at all times.
 Again, we are looked to by all other programs to set the example of how a great program should not only play the game but also set examples for sportsmanship and enthusiasm.

-We provide each player with game jersey’s, helmet, shoulder pads, mouthpiece and lower body pads.
-Players are responsible for their own practice and game pants, cleats and pad girdles.
+We provide each player with game jersey’s, helmet, shoulder pads and mouthpiece.
+Players are responsible for their own practice and game pants, cleats and pad girdles, practice jersey and any special mouth pieces.
 Each team will inform the parents of their respective players of the color choices for game pants if different than the color of their practice pants.
 Players are responsible for the condition of their equipment during the season, if repairs are needed please inform your coach so that these can be performed before the next game.
 We annually have our helmets recertified as well as replace any worn or damaged equipment and we ask for your assistance in caring for your son’s equipment.
 When washing game jerseys we ask that you do not wash them in a washing machine unless it is absolutely necessary.
 If machine washing is necessary you will need to turn the jersey inside out and do not utilize fabric softener, this will protect the screened on numbers from peeling and fading.
 Jerseys should be hung out to dry and not placed in a dryer.
 We recommend if at all possible washing the jersey in the sink with a mild detergent that does not contain fabric softener.

 Coaches: You are responsible for making sure that all equipment is in good working order on game day.
 Make sure you have the proper amount of additional spare parts, mouthpieces and pads.
 If you need additional parts see your grade coordinator or Derald Lammers.